 - Click the drop-down arrow to the right of the Bullet points button.

-- Now, click on Define new bullet option.
+- Now, click on the Define new bullet option.

 - Now, click on the Symbol option in the new bullet menu.

-- Select the following symbol (Displayed in the attached screenshot) and click OK.
+- Select the following symbol (In the attached screenshot) and click OK.

 Inserting an Interactive Checkbox in MS Word